 Wow, the way Gilliam describes it, it's almost like Weinstein wielded his power as a gatekeeper in the industry to take advantage of vulnerable people who wanted to work.
 (Weinstein, through his representatives, has denied any allegations of non-consensual sex.)
 Sounds like that could be the exact thing people are talking about in the #MeToo movement, which Gilliam went on to describe as a "mob."

 In the AFP interview, Gilliam also defended actor Matt Damon, who got some heat for his own controversial comments about the #MeToo movement. ("There’s a difference between patting someone on the butt and rape or child molestation, right?"
 Damon told ABC’s Popcorn With Peter Travers.
-He has since apologized for the comment and stated he is now committed to "listening" more to women.)
+He has since apologised for the comment and stated he is now committed to "listening" more to women.)

 "I feel sorry for someone like Matt Damon who is a decent human being.
 He came out and said all men are not rapists, and he got beaten to death.
 Come on, this is crazy," Gilliam told AFP.